 This doesn’t mean that the “Delete Gaps” operation is not working.
-The idea is not to delete all the gaps just because they exist, which might cause massive out of sync issues.
+The idea is not to delete all the gaps just because they exist, which might cause massive out-of-sync issues.

-For a more granular control over deleting gaps, you need to find them and delete them as required.
+For more granular control over deleting gaps, you need to find them and delete them as required.

 How to Find Gaps in DaVinci Resolve?